Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Armaf Club de Nuit Intense

 The #1 Creed Aventus clone on Reddit and Fragrantica.
-105ml of pineapple-birch-musk for under $35.
+200ml of pineapple-birch-musk in the value-size bottle.

 Check Price on Amazon →